 A brain injury is not something many people put much thought into until it happens to them or a loved one.
-If you ever need a Bethlehem brain injury attorney, you can contact us to help.
-At the Law Offices of Greg Prosmushkin, P.C., our qualified and knowledgeable team is ready to get to work on securing the compensation you deserve.
-We understand that the effects of a brain injury can be devastating and long-lasting and that you should not have to worry about finances if someone else caused your injury.
+If you ever need a Brain Injury Attorney, you can contact us to help.
+At The Law Offices of Greg Prosmushkin, P.C., our qualified and knowledgeable team is ready to get to work on securing the compensation you deserve.
+We understand that the effects of a Brain Injury can be devastating and long-lasting and that you should not have to worry about finances if someone else caused your injury.

 One of the least understood areas of our bodies is the brain.
 When a person sustains a brain injury, it is often hard to predict what the outcome will be, and only time is the true way to understand the effects fully.
 We know that there are more than 5.3 million people in the US living with disabilities caused by brain injuries.
 More than 50,000 people die each year due to these injuries.